traveloka/terraform-aws-modules-template/CONTRIBUTING.md

 - Execute `terraform fmt` to rewrite Terraform configuration files to a canonical format and style.

 All good?
 Then you are ready!
 Here are the steps you can follow to submit a PR:
-1. Create your own fork of the repository
+1. Create your own fork of the repository.
-2.
+2. Create a branch with a descriptive name.
+A good branch name would be (where issue #123 is the ticket you're working on): `123-fix-docs-typo`.
+3. Do the changes there, don't forget to execute `terraform fmt`.
+4. Commit and push the changes to your origin.
+5. Create PR from your origin branch to the upstream master.
+6. Wait for maintainer to review your code.

+## ***Happy Contributing!***